IRISH

 click

-for a high-resolution photo
+for a large photo

 Feaghna, county Kerry: multiple